hzsolt21/hzsolt21.github.io/_drafts/EternalBlue.markdown

 The easiest way to find an environment to test on, is to get Hack The Box VIP and attack Blue.
 Setting up your lockal vm, try Metasploitable 3 [Metasploitable3](https://github.com/rapid7/metasploitable3) I will go with the Metasploitable now.
+Metasploitable ip: 10.0.2.15

 Attacker
 There are a few things you need to set up on your attacker machine too.
 First install pip, then impacket.
+Attacker IP: 10.0.2.4
 ```
 sudo apt-get update
 sudo apt install python-pip